verciless/verciless/README.md

 ✦ I sometimes go over to people for C+H, but I always feel a lot of hesitation before I am able to work up the courage to go sit by someone.
 I always accept C+H though, and I am willing to sit there for hours doing so depending on the time.
 If it is night for me, I might accidently fall asleep while afk.

-✦ With my social activity on Ponytown, I am *almost* always silent.
+✦ With my social activity on Ponytown, I am *almost* always silent, ***BUT*** I am starting to socialize more with others, despite it sometimes being hard.
 I will only ever speak if you're cosplaying something I like, if the game I am playing requires me to speak, If i am with friends, or through whispers.
 If you try to speak to me outside of whispers, I will not respond 80% of the time because I am frequently offtab.
 I always play: FTS, GTC, FASHION ROULETTE, MAFIA

 ✦ Additionally, i'm very sorry if I may frequently come off as rude, or mean.
 I truly do not mean to - as I am not that kind of person, and have an issue with controling my tone through text.
 I also take things seriously and fail to realize when someone is trying to say something in a joking manner - so please be cautious about that.
 Or i may be being mean on purpose if you annoy the fuck out of me and won't leave me alone - at that point I really have no patience to continue trying to be nice.